maxsauers13/STFW/Nan_log.md

 ## 3/23/2022
 - can stack item now

+## 3/24/2022
+- add health & hunger effect attributes to items, health & hunger bar will change when consuming items
+- solve the bug occur when item count is over the limit
+- able to fetch items from chest by clicking it

 NEED TO DO：
  1. be able to drop the item
  2. ~~stacked item~~